skovaka/uncalled4/scripts/README.md

                         Output file
 ```

-This file converts transcriptome to genome coordinates in a tabular format (e.g. TSV) guided by a GTF annotation.
-Currently, the file must contain a header labeling the column names.
+This can be used to translate m6Anet output to genome coordinates by specifying ',' as the field delimiter:

-This can be used to translate m6Anet output to genome coordinates: `python3 t2g -d , anno.gtf data.site_proba.csv > data.site_proba.t2g.csv`
+`python3 t2g.py -d , anno.gtf data.site_proba.csv > data.site_proba.t2g.csv`

 In the Uncalled4 manuscript, we average the translated results to the gene level using Pandas groupby: